dpaschal-lf/mysql_intermediate/README.md

 - make sure your mamp is running
 - open up the page via your mamp server
 - test current layout with dummy data to see expected appearance
+- configure your mysql_connect.php file by copying your mysql_connect.php.config file and filling in the appropriate info
 - change loadUserData (in script.js) function to point at php endpoint userEndpoint.php
 	- make sure to put in the full address as it may not match your server
 - add query to userEndpoint.php